Best travel time Tayrona National Park

 From Santa Marta

 Buses depart every 30 minutes from the Mercado Público, at the corner of Calle 11 and Carrera 11.
 Tayrona National Park has two entrances, the main entrance El Zaino (the most used entrance) and the Calabazo entrance, which is 10 minutes before the Zaino entrance.
-Take the bus toward Palomino and tell the driver which entrance you want to be dropped off at.
-The trip takes over an hour and costs about COP10,000 /$2.50.
+Take the bus toward Palomino and tell the driver at which entrance you want to be dropped off, The trip takes over an hour and costs about COP10,000 /$2.50.

 From Palomino